-The Grand Mosque of Kutahya The Grand Mosque of Kutahya is also known as Yıldırım Beyazit Mosque, which began construction in the time of Yildirim Bayezid (1381-84) and was completed in 1401.
-The mosque is the largest and most beautiful in Kütahya.
-The rectangular planned mosque that was repaired by Mimar Sinan during the Rhodes expedition of Sultan Suleiman I, the Magnificent, was built in 1893.
-During Abdulhamid II's reign, it was repaired and took its final shape.
-This mosque covers 45X25 square meters, containing a minaret in the northeast corner and doors in three directions - one leading to Sakahane.
-Columns within the mosque are from Aizanoi's ancient city.
-There is a small fountain inside, which rests above an ornate mihrab.
-The main space of the mosque features two side-by-side domes supported by six columns and half-domes on the sides.
-A tiled panel with the Kaaba depiction on the right of the protruding mihrab is worth seeing.
+The Grand Mosque of Kutahya The Grand Mosque of Kutahya, also known as Yıldırım Beyazit Mosque, was initially constructed during the reign of Yildirim Bayezid (1381-84) and completed in 1401.
+It is the largest and most magnificent mosque in Kütahya.
+The mosque has a rectangular plan and was restored by Mimar Sinan during Sultan Suleiman I's Rhodes expedition in 1893.
+It took its final shape during the reign of Abdulhamid II after undergoing further repairs.
+Covering an area of 45 by 25 square meters, the mosque features a minaret in the northeast corner and doors in three directions, one leading to Sakahane.
+The columns inside the mosque are sourced from the ancient city of Aizanoi.
+Inside the mosque, there is a small fountain above an ornate mihrab.
+The main space of the mosque is adorned with two side-by-side domes supported by six columns and half-domes on the sides.
+One of the mosque's highlights is a tiled panel on the right of the protruding mihrab depicting the Kaaba.